ailab-bio/GraphINVENT2/tutorials/3_visualizing_molecules.md

 ```

 ### Filtering out invalid entries
-By default, GraphINVENT writes a "Xe" placeholder when an invalid molecular graph is generated, as an invalid molecular graph cannot be converted to a SMILES string for saving.
+By default, GraphINVENT2 writes a "Xe" placeholder when an invalid molecular graph is generated, as an invalid molecular graph cannot be converted to a SMILES string for saving.
 The placeholder is used because the NLL is written for all generated graphs in a separate file, where the same line number in the \*.nll file corresponds to the same line number in the \*.smi file.
 Similarly, if an empty graph samples an invalid action as the first action, then no SMILES can be generated for an empty graph, so the corresponding line for an empty graph in a SMILES file contains only the "ID" of the molecule.

 For visualization, you might be interested in viewing only the valid molecular graphs.
 The SMILES for the generated molecules can thus be post-processed as follows to remove empty and invalid entries from a file before visualization: